artfulbytes/bots2d/src/README.md

-This folder contains the implementation files.
+This folder contains the framework headers and implementation files.